kayg04/kayg.org/content/Permanent Notes/Placement Rules in Ceph S3.md

 }
 ```

 However, it does not do what it says, even though the `default_placement` key now says `default-placement/hot_storage_class` instead of just `default-placement`.
-When new objects are uploaded to a bucket with that particular placement group, they still goto the older default storage class `STANDARD`.
+When new objects are uploaded to a bucket with that particular placement rule, they still goto the older default storage class `STANDARD`.

-### Changing what STANDARD means
+### Creating a New Placement Rule OR Changing what STANDARD means

 However, this `STANDARD` storage class can be configured to have custom pools during placement rule creation.
 ![[placement-rules-in-ceph-s3-1.png]]